odh-labs/rhoai-roadshow-v2/docs/0-getting-connected/1-get-connected.md

 # 💁 Introduction

+This workshop uses JupyterLab for most of the activities.
+In this exercise we will:
+1. Connect to the workshop environment
-In this exercise we will configure the workbench that you will use for the lab.
-Follow the steps described in this document to configure the lab environment.
+2. Create the OpenShift AI **Project** that you will use for the entire workshop.
+3. Create a **Workbench** for you to do your work
+3. Get familiar with the JupyterLab environment

 # Login to OpenShift AI